 It is thought to be one of the oldest domesticated breeds in the world.

 There is archaeological evidence of cats living alongside humans in Cyprus in antiquity, however.

-Amazingly though, there is written evidence that Greeks kept primates like apes and monkeys as pets, with some writers spinning stories of such animals learning how to play musical instruments as entertainment.
+Amazingly though, there is written evidence that Greeks kept primates, such as apes and monkeys as pets, with some writers spinning tales of such animals learning how to play musical instruments for entertainment.

 Large birds were also a common ancient Greek pet, with herons and peacocks often taking up residence at home.
-Engravings also show ducks and geese being kept as pets — perhaps a noisy alternative to a guard dog!
+Engravings show ducks and geese being kept as pets—perhaps a noisy alternative to a guard dog!